 These days, consumers aren’t coming to brick-and-mortar stores for the prices or the selection – they can usually find better alternatives to both online.
 They’re coming for the experience.
 Libraries, museums and other public buildings are seeing this shift, too.
 These industries are feeling increased pressure to provide something that can’t be reproduced online, something that’s worthy of a trip.
 That something is personalization.

 Today’s “personalized retail” trend is the practice of providing an in-store experience that is tailored to each visitor – and it might be all some brick-and-mortar stores have left.
 Personalizing the shopping experience for your customers can increase profit margins, strengthen customer loyalty and level the playing field with mobile and e-commerce.

-Here’s why this trend will gain ground in 2014:
+Here’s why this trend will gain ground:

 1. Today’s consumers are part of the “experience economy.”

 As discussed in a recent blog, changes in culture have resulted in a shift in consumer expectations.
 For retail stores and other public places, they want an experience, rather than an explanation.
 Think of it this way.
 Consumers don’t NEED to make the trip to a retail store.
 They can find just about anything they need online.
 Retailers have to make them WANT to.

 Speculation about this shift has been circulating for some time now.
 In fact, in 1998, two consultants coined the term “the experience economy” and suggested that businesses offer customers a memorable time, rather than a product or service.
 Like any trend, it took a few years before retailers were able to directly translate it to their store.
 That time has now come.